The contribution of stars, dust, neutral gas and supermassive black holes in galaxies to the cosmic baryon inventory: Cosmic dust mass history

-In general, our fully corrected CDMH is mostly in agreement with these simulations at $z \lesssim 0.4$.
+In general, our fully corrected CDMH is mostly in agreement with these simulations at $z \lesssim $1.
 We remark that \textsc{Shark} and COLIBRE predict a shallower decline below $z\approx 0.4$ than both L-GALAXIES and SIMBA.
-The difference between these two sets of simulations at $z\lesssim 0.4$ are more than likely due to their implementation of stellar feedback that both suppresses the star formation/chemical enrichment and destroys the dust/expels it from the galaxy.
-We estimate $\approx 0.1$~dex higher values of the CDMH at $z>0.4$ compared to all simulations.
+At $z<0.4$ we more closely agree with L-GALAXIES and SIMBA, whereas we find $\approx 0.2$~dex lower values compared to \textsc{Shark} and COLIBRE.
+The differences between these two sets of simulations at $z\lesssim 0.4$ are more than likely due to their implementation of stellar feedback that both suppresses the star formation/chemical enrichment and destroys the dust/expels it from the galaxy.
+At $z>1$, our measurements of the CDMH are on average $\approx 0.2-0.6$~dex higher than all simulations considered.